peco/peco/README.md

 By default peco starts in case insensitive mode.
 When this option is specified, peco will start in case sensitive mode.
 This can be toggled while peco is still in session.

+### --initial-index

+Specifies the initial line position upon start up.
+E.g. If you want to start out with the second line selected, set it to "1" (because the index is 0 based)

 Configuration File
 ==================